mohmdsh/NLP4Arabs/README.md

 > * Vectorization (feature extraction).

 # Manaual Text Data Preparations
 The first step before fitting text to a machine learning is **cleaning** your data.
 Any text contains punctuations, upper cases, white spaces,some characters such as emojis.
 So, our  task is to prepare our text by splitting it words and deal with puncutation.
-We will use a text called Alice in Wonder land.
-You can find it in the following link https://www.gutenberg.org/files/28885/28885.txt.
+We will use a text called *Alice's Adventures in Wonderland*.
+You can find it in the following link https://www.gutenberg.org/files/28885/28885.txt. [^1]